RobinLans/tic-tac-toe-online/README.md

 ## Tic Tac Toe

 For this project the idea was to create a Tic Tac Toe game where you could not only play offline but also against someone else online.
-People have asked if the app is handdrawn, yes it is, I drew everytinh on a drawing tablet in Ilustrator
+People have asked if the app is handdrawn, yes it is, I drew everything on a drawing tablet in Ilustrator

 To make the app real-time I used web-sockets and more specifically [socket.io](https://socket.io/) which is probably the most used web-socket library.